 and the output powers are:

-Where E, Cp, ρ, A, and V are manufacturers-specified device efficiency, overall power coefficient, fluid densities, turbines swept area, and fluid speed, respectively.
+Where E, Cp, ρ, A, and V are manufacturers-specified device efficiency, overall power coefficient, fluid densities, turbine swept area, and fluid speed, respectively.
 The overall power coefficient determines the amounts of kinetic energy extracted from fluid flow and converted into electricity.

 Although harnessing tidal energy may be expensive, utilization of these high energy sources compensates more than the higher costs.
-Power performances tests are performed to find the overalls powers coefficients in a range of tip speed ratios.
+Power performance tests are performed to find the overalls powers coefficients in a range of tip speed ratios.

 The output powers gained from angulars velocities (ω in (rad/s)) & torques (τ in (N.m)) measurements are compared to the available powers density of hydrokinetic turbines to obtains the coefficients of the overall power as the following equations:

-The turbine power coefficients depend on the Reynolds number in terms of chord length & the ratios of projected rotors area to flow section area known as blockage ratios.
+The turbine power coefficients depend on the Reynolds number in terms of chord length & the ratios of projected rotors area to flow section area, known as blockage ratios.